General Surgery Residency Application Process

 What does a typical interview day consist of?

-Our interviews are held on Friday mornings.
+Our interviews are held on Thursday mornings.
 On the evening before your interview, you will be invited to an informal dinner at the home of one of the residents.
 This is a casual gathering of the applicants, current residents, and spouses/families, which we hope gives you an outlook on the program from a resident’s perspective.
 On the morning of your interview you will attend an orientation by the program director highlighting the SIU General Surgery program.
 You will also individually meet with the Chair of General Surgery, Associate Program Director, a PGY 4 resident and one faculty member, followed by lunch where you will have another oppootutniy to visit with residents and your day will end with a tour of our facilities.
-Your day will be completed by 1:00pm.
+Your day will be completed by 2:00pm.

 Who can I contact for more information?